Pinpoint tests of the instrument cluster

 No

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

-E2: 91-GG14 ELECTRICAL CIRCUIT CHECK (BLACK AND ORANGE) FOR A SHORT TO THE HIGH BEAM PILOT
+E2: CHECK ELECTRICAL CIRCUIT 91-GG14 (BLACK/ORANGE) FOR SHORT TO HIGH BEAM INDICATOR LAMP

-• Is the resistance always less than 5 ohms?
+• Is the resistance less than 5 Ohms in all cases?

 Yes

 INSTALL a new high beam indicator bulb.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+For additional information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

-PINPOINT TEST F: DOOR LOCK WARNING LIGHT DOES NOT WORK / IS ON PERMANENTLY
+PINPOINT TEST F: DOOR LOCK INDICATOR LAMP DOES NOT WORK/STAYS ON

 STATES